-There are good reasons why a person would chose a trust over a will.
+There are good reasons why a person would choose a trust over a will.
 Here is a list of some of them.

 Avoid Probate – Probate proceedings can become expensive and delayed.
-Property which you will transfer to a trust will not have to go through probate.
+Property that you will transfer to a trust will not have to go through probate.

 Maintain Privacy – Proceedings in probate court are public record.
 Any person or organization will be able to find out the extent and location of your assets.
 Not so with trusts.

 Avoid Multiple-State Probate Proceedings – If you have property in multiple states, you can avoid ancillary probate proceedings by transferring your property into a trust.
 Upon your death, the property will pass according to the trust and multi-state Surrogate’s Court proceedings will not be required.

 Protection from irresponsible beneficiaries.
 A trust provides limits on how your beneficiaries can spend the assets.
 For example, you can specify amounts upon reaching a specified age.

 Avoid Interruption of Income and Use of Assets – A trust provides for the continuity of management of your assets, and avoids interruption of income and use of assets upon your death or disability.
 Without a trust, your estate or business may be subject to restrictions imposed by the probate court.

 Provide Planning for Mental Disability – A trust lets you select a trustee – someone you trust to manage your estate on your behalf in the event you become unable to do so yourself.
 Read more in Planning for Disability.